Chess grandmaster Guardiola outclasses Ole as City embarrass United in Manchester derby | Goal.com

 For the first time this century, Manchester United conceded three first-half goals at Old Trafford.
 They were fortunate it wasn’t more.

-Out-thought and outclassed by Pep Guardiola's Manchester City, it was a reminder of just how far they have fallen behind their rivals.
+Out-thought and outclassed by Pep Guardiola's Manchester City, the hosts were given a painful reminder of just how far they have fallen behind their cross-town rivals.

 City are looking to land the Carabao Cup for a third successive year.
 United, by contrast, appeared to be playing more in hope that expectation that they could end a three-year wait for silverware and give their noisy neighbours a bloody nose on the way.